Stockton Center for Community Engagement

 SCCE maintains a monthly food drive for Stockton faculty and staff to contribute.
 Stockton students assist in collecting and recording food donations.
 The donations are taken to local pantries and kitchens.
 Food collections take place on the third Thursday of the full months of the semester.

-The Afternoon Tea with Older Adults is a collaboration between SCCE and the Pleasantville and Atlantic City Housing Authoritys which offers the opportunity for older adults to play the following games: checkers, chess, cards and dominoes.
+The Afternoon Tea with Older Adults is a collaboration between SCCE, the Pleasantville and Atlantic City Housing Authorities, and Better Tomorrows which offers the opportunity for older adults to play the following games: checkers, chess, cards and dominoes.
 Sessions will occur from 3:00pm to 4:30pm on the first four Fridays of each month.
 Please check the "I Want to Volunteer" button for the exact dates and locations.

 Stockton students and Atlantic City High School students work together under the supervision of a professional chef at the Atlantic City High School on Monday afternoons from 2:30 to 4:30pm to prepare and deliver 150 meals for families in need within Atlantic City, Pleasantville, and Galloway.

-The program is a collaboration among the SCCE, the Atlantic City Police Department (ACPD), the Pleasantville Police Department (PPD), the City of Pleasantville, and the Atlantic City Housing Authority and Urban Redevelopment Agency.
+The program is a collaboration among the SCCE, the Atlantic City Police Department (ACPD), the Pleasantville Police Department (PPD), the City of Pleasantville, the Atlantic City Housing Authority and Urban Redevelopment Agency, Better Tomorrows and Michaels Management.
 On Mondays through Thursdays from 3:00 pm to 5:00 pm, volunteers from SCCE, ACPD, PPD, and the AC Housing Authority tutor children.
 Please click the link above for locations.

 Register to Volunteer